Stanley-Yi/Y3S2-CPT204-Advanced-OO-Programming/note/note.md

 ### mutable reference and immutable reference
 mutable reference: variables that can point to other value, e.g. String a = "sd", a = "a";
 immutable reference: variables cannot point to other value, e.g. variables declare with the keyword "final"

+if a final variable points to a mutable object, then the variable cannot be reassigned, but the object it points to can still be mutated, e.g. final List a = {1, 2}, a = {2, 3};

 ## Interface
 interfaces: define how these respective types work, but don’t provide implementation code.